lilsummer/Visualize_Influenza/readme.md

 # Shiny App - Visualization of global influenza surveillance

-This is a simple App to show the influenza surveillanec data worldwide.
+[This is a simple App][df3] to show the influenza surveillanec data worldwide.
 You can:

   - Select the country you want to check on the drop-down menu;
   - See case number of different types of influenza in the barplot (intereactive);